 FAQ + TIPS & TRICKS FOR THE BEST WATERMELON SLUSHIE:

 HOW TO FREEZE WATERMELON.
 To freeze watermelon for watermelon slushies, I dice it up (smaller dices are better for blending), measure it out, and then spread the cubes out onto a baking sheet lined with a silicone baking mat (so they don’t’ stick to the metal pan and don’t freeze together in one giant clump).
-After 1-2 hours, you can transfer the watermelon cubes to a bag to continue freezing if you like.
+After 1-2 hours, you can transfer the frozen watermelon chunks to a bag to continue freezing if you like.
 I recommend at least 4-5 hours (overnight is better!) for the best frosty finish.

 LET THE WATERMELON SOFTEN SLIGHTLY BEFORE BLENDING.
 To make things easier on your blender, I recommend letting the frozen watermelon soften slightly before blending.
 5-10 minutes usually does the trick!
 (I add + measure all the other ingredients while it softens)